haskellcg/Company_Notes/trill_protocol_rfc6325_part_1.md

   The upper interface to the port VLAN and priority processing corresponds to the Extended Internal Sublayer Service (EISS) in [802.1Q-2005].
 In RBridges, native and TRILL frames are processed above the EISS interface and are subject to port VLAN and priority processing.

 #### 2.6.2.
 Incremental Deployment
-  Because Rbridge are compatible with IEEE [802.1Q-2005] customer bridges, except as discussed in this document, a bridge LAN can be upgraded by incrementally replcing such bridges with RBridge.
+  Because RBridge are compatible with IEEE [802.1Q-2005] customer bridges, except as discussed in this document, a bridge LAN can be upgraded by incrementally replcing such bridges with RBridge.
 Bridges that have not yet been replaced are transparent to RBridge traffic.
 The physical links directly interconnected by such bridges, together with the bridges themselves, constitute bridged LANs.
 These bridged LANs apear to RBridges to be multi-access links.

   If the bridges replaced by RBridges were default configuration bridges, then theri RBridge replacements will not require configuration.